Cosmian/kms/documentation/docs/index.md

 cryptographic
 operations are performed in a FIPS 140-2 validated mode.

-#### PKCS11 provider support for Veracrypt
+#### Veracrypt and LUKS disk encryption support

-The KMS server can be used as a PKCS#11 provider for Veracrypt and provide keys on the fly to mount encrypted volumes.
+The KMS server can provide keys on the fly to mount LUKS and Veracrypt encrypted volumes using its PKCS#11 module.
+With LUKS, the decryption key never leaves the KMS server.
-Check the [Veracrypt Disk Encryption](./veracrypt/veracrypt.md) page for details.
+Check the [Veracrypt](./pkcs11/veracrypt.md) and [LUKS](./pkcs11/luks.md) pages for details.

 #### State-of-the-art authentication